Thieves nab Salvador Dali sculptures in Stockholm | DW | 30.01.2020

 The Dali pieces were believed to be worth between 200,000 and 500,000 kronor (€18,800 to €47,000 euros; $47,000 to $52,000).
 They measure up to 50 centimeters (20 inches) in height.

-The sculptures, which included several of the artist's famous melting watches on a tree, have been on display at the Couleur gallery in the center of Stockholm.
+The sculptures, which included several of the artist's famous melting watches on a tree, had been on display at the Couleur gallery in the center of Stockholm.

 Read more: Buried 'Picasso' painting revealed as hoax – report